Coppell Classic Swing

 - Please feel free to ask any clarifying questions before and after the round

-- PLEASE don't read any advocacy advocating for suicide, I will vote you down if you do end up advocating for suicide (There are explicit arguments for that phrase that the authors who use it have, USE THAT EXPLANATION, you are still open to criticisms of that phrase to begin with).
-Regardless, I personally think there are 100% much better indicts for util/extinction impacts.
+- PLEASE don't read any advocacy advocating for suicide, I will vote you down if you do end up advocating for suicide (There are explicit arguments for that phrase that the authors who use it have, USE THAT EXPLANATION, you are still open to criticisms of that advocacy to begin with).
+Regardless, I think there are better arguments instead of suicide advocacy.

 - Feel free to ask if you need a clarification of my RFD, I sometimes ramble